thewildofficial/MammothBox/docs/REAL_DATA_TESTING.md

 # Real-Data Regression Testing

 These tests exercise the full multimodal ingestion and search stack using production-like artifacts.
-Because they rely on non-public assets, the test harness expects you to point it to files that live outside of the repository (for example inside `~/Downloads`).
+By default, they scan your `~/Downloads` folder for sample files, making it easy to validate the system with documents and media you already have on your machine.

 ## Preparing the dataset

-1. Create a folder on your workstation (default: `~/Downloads/MammothBoxRealData`).
-2. Populate it with at least the following real-world samples:
-   - One PDF or DOCX document that contains several pages of text.
-Documents with embedded illustrations are ideal because they verify the embedded-media extraction path.
-   - One JPEG/PNG image (high resolution works best).
+The test suite automatically searches `~/Downloads` (recursively) for:
+- **At least one PDF or DOCX** document (required)
+- **At least one JPEG/PNG** image (required)
-   - Optional but recommended: one short MP4/MOV video and one representative JSON payload.
+- **Optional:** one MP4/MOV video file
-3. (Optional) Organize files into subfolders such as `documents/`, `media/images/`, `media/videos/`, and `json/`.
-The discovery logic simply walks the entire tree and grabs the first file matching each required extension.
-4. If you store the assets somewhere other than `~/Downloads/MammothBoxRealData`, set the `MAMMOTHBOX_REAL_DATA_DIR` environment variable to the folder you created.
+- **Optional:** one JSON file

+You don't need to organize files in any specific way—the tests will find the first matching file of each type.
+If you prefer to use a different directory, set the `MAMMOTHBOX_REAL_DATA_DIR` environment variable to point to your custom folder.

 ## Running the tests